gruppe-adler/GRAD-Undead/README.md

 > [!WARNING]
 > Use at your own risk.
 This mod is only for testing and still under development.

+## Features
+- If you deal collision damage like falling from great height your legs get injured
+- if the collision damage is above theshold you will become unconscious for 15 sec.

 ## Links
 - Discord: https://discord.com/invite/ZDqp45q